 Our recent publication, by Ferrandino et al. , is our first step towards effective, non-invasive liver disease early detection.
 In this pilot study, we collected samples of volatile organic compounds (VOCs) with the Breath Biopsy Collection Station and performed targeted Breath Biopsy VOC analysis comparing the breath of healthy volunteers to that of patients with cirrhosis or cirrhotic hepatocellular carcinoma.
 Our analysis focused on limonene, a chemical that originates from food and drinks such as orange juice.
 We focused on limonene because the work of Professor Chris Mayhew and his team at the University of Birmingham previously identified an association with liver diseases .
 Our work serves to validate and expand upon this previous finding using an independent approach to sample collection and analysis.

 In the study, the levels of limonene in Breath Biopsy samples were higher in cirrhosis patients, especially in those with more severe disease (Child-Pugh classification).
-By analysing these data we generated a model that can differentiate between healthy and cirrhotic individuals with 75% accuracy (73% sensitivity, 77% specificity).
+By analyzing these data we generated a model that can differentiate between healthy and cirrhotic individuals with 75% accuracy (73% sensitivity, 77% specificity).
 This is a small pilot study and the amount of limonene each subject consumed was not standardized, so this represents a strong result with clear means for enhancement through optimization as a probe and the addition of further markers.

 We also compared limonene measurements on breath to other known blood indicators of liver function and damage collected through more invasive approaches.
 We saw significant correlations with three other liver function markers (bilirubin, albumin and international normalized ratio (INR)) and no correlation with alanine amino transferase (ALT) a measure of liver damage.
 This indicates that limonene has great potential to detect early stage liver diseases where function may be mildly affected but liver damage is non-existent.